-Is Infertility a Disease Or Condition?
+Is Infertility a Disease or a Condition?
+Learn the Difference

-Is Infertility a Disease Or Condition?
+Is Infertility a Disease or a Condition?
+Learn the Difference

 Infertility can affect both men and women.
 When it comes to treating infertility, many people wonder whether infertility is a disease or condition.
 Some people consider infertility to be a disease while others think of it as a condition caused by poor lifestyle choices.